sarahmib/CS_260/notes.md

 Allows you to change how the HTML elements appear in a browser

 Value	  Meaning
 none  	Don't display this element.
-The element still exists, but the browser will not render it. block  	Display this element with a width that fills its parent element.
-A p or div element has block display by default. inline	Display this element with a width that is only as big as its content.
-A b or span element has inline display by default. flex	  Display this element's children in a flexible orientation. grid	  Display this element's children in a grid orientation.
+The element still exists, but the browser will not render it.<br>
+block  	Display this element with a width that fills its parent element.
+A p or div element has block display by default.<br>
+inline	Display this element with a width that is only as big as its content.
+A b or span element has inline display by default.<br>
+flex	  Display this element's children in a flexible orientation.<br>
+grid	  Display this element's children in a grid orientation.<br>

 This initial HTML
 ```